Sex addiction and divorce

 Family courts will treat addiction as an illness and will not apportion blame.
 The courts will understand that there are generally financial consequences of addiction and often adopt an “in sickness and in health” approach that will not punish the addict’s spouse.

-We have also set about understanding and developing approaches to tackle clients wishing to separate from a spouse with a personality disorder or on the narcissistic spectrum, while also recognising that the charismatic appeal of such a partner often has its origins in our clients’ past.
+We have also set about to understand and develop approaches to help clients wishing to separate from a spouse with a personality disorder or on the narcissistic spectrum, while also recognising that the charismatic appeal of such a partner often has its origins in our clients’ past.

 There is a real failure in many family courts for judges to recognise and tackle the negative impact of narcissistic behaviour.
 Court time is limited, allowing only the usual, “on the face of it”, positive, public characteristics of the narcissist to be seen.
 Recognising that narcissism is a mental health issue which needs to be identified by the court should be an essential first step in the more chronic situations.